jagan-raj-r/appsec-prompt-cheatsheet/README.md

 # AppSec AI Prompt Cheat Sheet

-As a Prompt Engineer specializing in Application Security (AppSec), here's a comprehensive cheat sheet of high-quality prompts to leverage AI in security assessments.
+As a Prompt Engineer specializing in Application Security (AppSec), here's a comprehensive cheat sheet of high-quality prompts that AppSec engineers can use to leverage AI in security assessments.
 These prompts are designed to enhance speed, depth, and accuracy, align with OWASP Top 10, and support both offensive (finding vulnerabilities) and defensive (remediation) approaches.

 ---